Maboroshi: Production

 Maboroshi is produced by MAPPA, written and directed by Mari Okada, with Yuriko Ishii designing the characters, and Masaru Yokoyama composing the music.
 Much of the animation staff from Maquia: When the Promised Flower Blooms worked on the film.

 Release

 The film was distributed by Warner Bros.
 Pictures Japan, who released the film in theaters on September 15, 2023.
 Miyuki Nakajima performed the film's main theme, "Shin-on".
 Netflix has acquired the global rights to the film and released it, as simply Maboroshi, on their platform on January 15, 2024.

 Marketing

 Okada wrote a novelization of the film, which Kadokawa Shoten published under their Kadokawa Bunko imprint on June 13, 2023.

 Reception

+Critical response

+On Decider, Brittany Vincent gave the film a "Stream It" recommendation, praising its "intriguing setup, excellent animation, and gorgeous visual style," while noting that its mature and mysterious narrative provides a "well worth it" payoff.
+Joshua Fox of Screen Rant gave the film a score of 4 out of 10, writing: "Maboroshi is a complete and utter mess of a film," praising its phenomenal art, animation, and music, but heavily criticizing its "hackneyed melodrama, terrible placing, and bad writing."

+Elijah Gonzalez for The A.V.
+Club gave it a mixed-to-positive review, praising its "visceral bildungsroman" narrative, "thorny" characters, and MAPPA's effective visualization of a "stifling" backdrop, but ultimately feeling the final stretch faltered by trading its oppressive specificity for a conventional romance and a "particularly objectionable fixation."
+Richard Eisenbeis of Anime News Network praised the film as "visually stunning" with a "solid cast of characters", highly commending its detailed '90s setting and how it uses a surreal thought experiment to dive deeply into human nature, though he noted it is not the absolute best anime Mari Okada has ever written.

+Josh A. Stevens of Anime UK News praised the film as a "fascinating" and "gloriously unfiltered" work of an auteur, highly commending its tightly written script, three-dimensional characters, and studio MAPPA's "stunning" animation, though he noted its transgressive themes make it a "cinematic curio" that will not be for everyone.
+Allen Moody of THEM Anime Reviews found it to be more "allegorical than science fiction per se," noting that while director Mari Okada's projects are always interesting, Maboroshi is hampered by "myriad narrative contradictions, a disorienting setup, and a sudden personality transformation for heroine Mutsumi" that felt like a mere plot contrivance.

 Accolades

 Maboroshi won the Mainichi Film Award for Best Animation Film in 2023.
 In March 2024, the film won a Kabuku Award at the Niigata Int'l Animation Film Festival.